Special Proceedings Division (Historic Courthouse)

 phone: (336) 570-5206, fax: (336) 570-5201

-For more information about foreclosure proceedings, you may visit the Special Proceedings Division.
+For more information about guardianship proceedings or to obtain guardianship forms, you may visit the Special Proceedings Division.